Department of Finance

 Program Admission Requirements

 For admission to the Master of Science degree in Finance program, applicants must meet University-wide graduate admission requirements.
-Applicants are further considered on the basis of demonstrated potential for success in graduate study in finance as indicated by a combination of prior academic achievement, Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) scores, statement of purpose, résumé, and reference letters.
+Applicants are further considered on the basis of demonstrated potential for success in graduate study in finance as indicated by a combination of prior academic achievement, statement of purpose, résumé, and reference letters.

 The M.S.F.
 Graduate Program Committee evaluates each applicant individually based on the complete package of submitted materials.